FUSEEProjectTeam/WebsiteTest/src/DocFX/wiki/Serialization-and-protobuf-net.md

 ### Conceptual changes from v0.8.0 onward

-This paragraph describes the transition from the "old" (no version) FUSEE serialization scheme the new one (V1).
+This paragraph describes the transition from the "old" (no version) FUSEE serialization scheme to the new one (V1).

 The "old" serialization utilizes "container" classes and derivatives decorated for serialization with Protobuf .NET's `[ProtoContract]` etc. attributes while at the same time using these classes directly at run-time as scene graph building blocks.

 Since Protobuf .NET version 3.* protobuf does not support references within serializable properties.
 Allowing components within multiple nodes requires this feature.
-In addition at several places it was necessary to implement between scene graph building blocks used in serialization different from those used during traversal.
+Besides at several places, it was necessary to implement between scene graph building blocks used in serialization different from those used during traversal.

 From V1 on, FUSEE's serialization is completely separated from scene graph building blocks in `Fusee.Engine`.
 As a result, `Fusee.Xene` was completely freed from all references and thus neither references `Fusee.Serialization` nor `Fusee.Engine`.